List up to 20 items a month

-You might feel a bit exposed using this method, as you can’t use a reserve, but in my experience it really does encourage people to make that first bid and saves you paying anything if your item doesn’t sell.
+You might feel a bit exposed using this method, as you can’t use a reserve, but it can encourage people to take a look at your item and make that first bid.

 Obviously if you have something valuable to sell you shouldn’t take this risk and should put a reserve, a higher starting price or buy-it-now option to ensure you don't lose out.

-But for unwanted high-street clothes, games, toys, books, shoes and CDs it’s perfect to get people interested and stop you paying over the odds to sell.
+But for unwanted high-street clothes, games, toys, books, shoes and CDs it’s the perfect bargain price to get people interested.

 End on a weekend

 You may have worked into the early hours to list all your items but if you end the auction at the same time, buyers are unlikely to be around to battle it out for your goods.

 Ending auctions early in the morning during the week or during business working hours is a bad move because buyers aren’t generally online.
 You're almost certainly going to lose out on a decent final selling price if you end an auction at 3am on a Tuesday.

 eBay gets its most traffic at weekends so this is the best time to end your auction.
 Sunday afternoon tends to work best.
 This is when people tend to stay in and have lazy days browsing the internet.
 It’s the perfect time for people to get obsessed with your listings and battle for it.

 You need to use key words people will search for in the title of your auction in order to get your listing seen.